Skip to content

 3 Steps to Creating the Emotional Mirror Experience with Brand Storytelling

-1. Identification - Moment the target consumer (audience) recognizes the shared values between herself and the main character.
+1. Identification - The moment the target consumer (audience) recognizes the shared values between themself and the main character.

-2. Subconscious Switch - Once identification occurs, the audience feels this is "her" story and she replaces the main characters' desire for her real-life desire.
-This means that subconsciously when she's rooting for your story's main character, she's actually rooting for herself.
+2. Subconscious Switch - Once identification occurs, the audience feels this is "their" story and replaces the main character's desire for their real-life desire.
+This means that, subconsciously, when they're rooting for your story's main character, they're actually rooting for themself.

-3. Reenactment - The audiences' mirrored experience motivates her to act.
-Wishing to relive the positive feeling of the story, she purchase the product or hires the service that was set up as the solution.
+3. Reenactment - The audience member's mirrored experience motivates them to act.
+Wishing to relive the positive feeling of the story, [they] purchase the product or hire the service that was set up as the solution.

 Since you used market research to identify a specific challenge that your audience has, you know what challenge to inject into your story.

-The inciting incident is the moment when a shift occurs, usually a negative event, throwing the main character's life out of balance.
+An inciting incident is a moment when a shift occurs, usually a negative event, throwing the main character's life out of balance.

-This sudden reversal of fortune in the main character's life mirrors the customer's life and reflects her target need, the unsatisfied desire that you discovered during your research.
+This sudden reversal of fortune in the main character's life mirrors the customer's life and reflects their target need, that being the unsatisfied desire that you discovered during your research.

-An inciting incident sends the main character on a journey to seek a solution to overcome the challenge, and restore balance back to her life.
+An inciting incident sends the main character on a journey to discover a solution and overcome the challenge, restoring balance back to their life.

-During this section of the story you inject obstacles into the story to create suspense and hold an audience’s attention as they go through an emotionally charged journey with the main character.
+Pepper this section of the story with obstacles to create suspense and hold the audience’s attention as they join the main character on their emotionally charged journey.

 The Emotional Journey

-It's this injection of the self into the story that forges such a strong connection between the teller (brand) and the audience.
+It's this insertion of the self into the story that forges such a strong connection between the teller (brand) and the audience.

 Marketing stories are usually shorter.
 More times than not, there is a single challenge with a single solution.

-As you read above, chemicals are released during these emotional swings, and those chemicals reactions are what helps the audience remember your story, and your marketing messages.
+As you read earlier, chemicals are released during this emotional journey, helping the audience remember your story and your marketing messages.

-Whether your story is short or long, when it comes to a marketing story, the solution is ALWAYS your product, service, brand, or company.
+Whether your marketing story is short or long, the solution is ALWAYS your product, service, brand, or company.

-It's during this event that the story comes together for the audience, they connect the dots, and the story's meaning is revealed.
+The story comes together for the audience.
+They connect the dots, the story's meaning revealed in an AHA moment.

-During those precious 6-8 seconds, marketers can plant their call-to-action.
-The CTA should align with the solution (your product or service) that the audience just experienced the main character use to solve her challenge.
+During those precious 6-8 seconds (that open-mind moment window), marketers can plant their call-to-action.
+The CTA should align with the solution that the audience just experienced the main character use to solve their challenge.

-Wanting to solve their problem, and relive the emotional high they felt when the main character solved her similar challenge using your solution, the audience will follow your call-to-action and go buy your product or service.
+Wanting to solve their problem and relive the emotional high they felt when the main character solved their similar problem, the audience will follow your CTA and go buy your product or service.

-The best part is that because of the emotional journey you took the audience on, and the chemical reactions that took place in their brains, those feelings will stay lodged in their memory.
+The best part?
+Because of the emotional journey you brought the audience on, and the chemical reactions that took place in their brains, those positive associations with your brand will remain.

-The next time someone has the same challenge, or is feeling a similar way, she will automatically reach for your product or service AGAIN in order to solve her challenge... every. single. time.
+The next time the audience faces the same challenge, they will automatically reach for your product or service AGAIN.
+Every.
+Single.
+Time.

 CHAPTER 4: